-Swimmers should be encouraged to pack their own equipment for meets, including a costume (and a spare), racing costume (if required), Chirk Dragons Hat, two pairs of goggles, poolside shoes, two towels (one for poolside), poolside top and bottoms(optional), plenty of drinks and healthy snacks (cereal/energy bars, jelly cubes etc).
+Swimmers should be encouraged to pack their own equipment for meets, including a warm up costume, racing costume, Chirk Dragons Hat and a spare as they do split easily, two pairs of goggles, poolside shoes, two towels (one for poolside), Chirk Dragons poolside top and bottoms(optional), plenty of drinks and healthy snacks (cereal/energy bars, jelly cubes etc) – be prepared to be on the poolside all session so these are no good if they are with parents/supporters.
 For lunch, non‐meat sandwiches or wraps, pasta are recommended.

 Meets can be pretty long affairs, so you should take something to keep you occupied (a book, music etc)